Short stem prosthesis – Frequently Asked Questions (FAQ)

 Short answer:

-The short-stem prosthesis is implanted minimally invasively, usually through a small incision with muscle-sparing technique.
+The short-stem prosthesis is implanted minimally invasively, usually over a small incision with muscle-sparing technique.

 Explanation:

-During the operation, the damaged femoral head is removed, the bone is prepared, and the short-stem prosthesis is fixed without bone cement in the upper thigh.
-The procedure takes about 60–90 minutes.
-Patients can usually stand and walk again on the first day after surgery.
+During the operation, the damaged femoral head is removed, the bone is prepared, and the short-stem prosthesis is fixed in the upper thigh without bone cement.
+The procedure lasts about 60–90 minutes.
+Patients can usually stand and walk again on the first day after the surgery.

 🔹 How long does the hospital stay last?